-Year Protocol Entered into force 1999 To abate acidification, eutrophication and ground- 17 May 2005 level ozone 1998 Persistent organic pollutants (POPs) 23 October 2003.
+Year Protocol Entered into force 1999 To abate acidification, eutrophication and ground-level ozone 17 May 2005 1998 Persistent organic pollutants (POPs) 23 October 2003.
 1998 Heavy metals 29 December 2003.
 1994 Further reduction of sulphur emissions 5 August 1998.
-1991 Control of emissions of volatile organic compounds 29 September 1997 or their transboundary fluxes 1988 Control of nitrogen oxides or their transboundary 14 February 1991 fluxes 1985 Reduction of sulphur emissions or their 2 September 1987 transboundary fluxes by at least 30% 1984 Long-term financing of the cooperative programme 28 January for monitoring and valuation of the long-range transmission of air pollutants in Europe (EMEP)
+1991 Control of emissions of volatile organic compounds or their trans- boundary fluxes 29 September 1997 1988 Control of nitrogen oxides or their trans-boundary fluxes 14 February 1991 1985 Reduction of sulphur emissions or their trans-boundary fluxes by at least 30% 2 September 1987 1984 Long-term financing of the cooperative programme for monitoring and valuation of the long-range transmission of air pollutants in Europe (EMEP) 28 January 1988.

-- lii) The Environment Act 1995 requires local authorities to carry out studies of air quality in their areas to assess whether they are likely to exceeded air quality standards by 2005.
-These standards have been set by the Government in the National Air Quality Strategy (NAQS) (2000), which looks at major pollutants on a national scale, and which either conform to, or are more stringent than, the limit values set out in the EU framework. - iv) The National Air Quality Strategy (2000), sets out the Government's air quality targets for Nitrogen dioxide, Sulphur dioxide, ozone, Carbon monoxide, particulates, lead, 1,3 butadiene and benzene.
+lii) The Environment Act 1995 requires local authorities to carry out studies of air quality in their areas to assess whether they are likely to exceeded air quality standards by 2005.
+These standards have been set by the Government in the National Air Quality Strategy (NAQS) (2000), which looks at major pollutants on a national scale, and which either conform to, or are more stringent than, the limit values set out in the EU framework.

+iv) The National Air Quality Strategy (2000), sets out the Government's air quality targets for Nitrogen dioxide, Sulphur dioxide, ozone, Carbon monoxide, particulates, lead, 1,3 - butadiene and benzene.
 These targets are based on risk to human health.
 As a statutory duty under Part IV of the Environment Act 1995, each District/Borough Council has been carrying out an annual Air Quality Review and Assessment (AQRA) to determine the levels of air pollution in their area, with annual reporting to DEFRA.